 , there are severa data types available:

 - Byte data type is towards small non-negative integers, the range can be only in the integer interval from 0 to 255 (1 byte information).

-- Long data type is towards very large integers in the interval from –big to +big where "big" is approx. 2 billions (4 bytes information).
+- Long data type is towards very large integers in the range from –big to +big where "big" is approx. 2 billions (4 bytes information).

-- Single data type is towards common real numbers (i.e. numbers with a decimal point) in the interval approx. from –1.0e38 to +1.0e38 (4 bytes information).
+- Single data type is towards common real numbers (i.e. numbers with a decimal point) in the range approx. from –1.0e38 to +1.0e38 (4 bytes information).

 There is only one data type for logical values true